 By the time fleet-wide “repower” schemes were seeing the original Paxman Valenta RP200L engines and Marston Excelsior cooler groups removed from the power cars between 2006 and 2008 125 Group had grown sufficiently to secure a sizeable number of major components.
 This placed 125 Group in a unique position and was a major step towards our ultimate goal of returning a power car to its original configuration.

 Our journey into preservation began in 2011 when 125 Group became the custodians of 41001, the surviving prototype High Speed Diesel Train (HSDT) power car.
 This power car belongs to the National Railway Museum based in York and three years of hard work saw our volunteers return this power car to operational condition after three decades spent as a static museum exhibit.
-Also during 2014 Sir Kenneth Grange, designer of the distinctive power car cab shape, became 125 Group’s Honorary President.
-During 2015 125 Group began purchasing other vehicles for preservation, click on ‘Our Fleet’ to read about the vehicles we operate from our base at the Great Central Railway (Nottingham).
+2014 saw Sir Kenneth Grange, designer of the distinctive power car cab shape, become 125 Group’s Honorary President.
+In 2015 125 Group began purchasing other vehicles for preservation, click on ‘Our Fleet’ to read about the vehicles we operate from our base at the Great Central Railway (Nottingham).
 41001 is due to return to the NRM at the end of our loan agreement in November 2019.

 Our quarterly group magazine ‘One Two Five’ keeps members informed about the latest happenings with our own vehicles as well as containing news, features, information and photographs from the remaining InterCity 125’s left in service.
 Interest in the type has grown enormously in recent years and our members are now part of one of the largest railway preservation groups in existence.
 We are now a registered charity run by a board of directors and supported by an executive committee, all of whom are volunteers.